 “There are three barriers – the language, the culture and the mental state – to overcome.
 Many people give up seeking help at the start, believing it is not available for foreigners or they won’t receive the treatment that would suit them,” he says.

-The truth is that many countries have mental health services available.
+But the truth is that many countries have mental health services available.
 Many major towns and cities offer counselling and mental health support, and treatment at these centres is often covered by insurance.